benduncan/sha-benchmark-avx-simd-native/README.md

 # Analyzing the benchmark results

-The directory `analytics/` contains jupyter notebooks that can be used to visualise the output data.
+The directory `analytics/` contains Jupyter Notebooks that can be used to visualise the output data.
 Plots are saved as `.html` files in the `datavis/` directory.

 ### Instance speed for SHA openssl operations over a range of block sizes